dtenenba/GeMS-HDC-Talk/src/slides/slide-1.md

 ## What is the GeMS Pipeline?

-High-level overview presented by a member of the Geraghty Lab (Brandon or Wyatt).

-(Hope to add content contributed by them...)

-* Purpose
 * What does GeMS stand for?
+  GEnetics Management Software (?)
+* Geraghty Lab manufactures special reagent kits for use with the MiSeq sequencer & makes these available to external collaborators.
+* In order to make sense of sequencing results, a special analysis pipeline is needed.
-* Input (fasta files from illumina sequencer)
+* Input (fastq files from illumina sequencer)
 * Output (a report that can be viewed in GeMS-UI) (screenshots?)
-* HLA Typing
+* HLA Typing - immune receptor genes human leukocyte antigen

+ -  mention what is parallelized
+ - mention logging (that is new)

+ results are for donor matching (mostly bone marrow) used by transplant centers increasing accuracy  (results) of past results extensible to infectious disease, autoimmune disorders

 ???

+they sell reagent kits
+for people to use in their own labs with miseq they generate a dna library for the sequencer to understand the results, we need to run it through

 pictures - they may have some pictures